crossplane/upjet-provider-template/extensions/readme/USAGE.md

 # Usage

-Replace `readme.md` with a Markdown file of your choice to be used as a detailed README for the [Upbound Marketplace](https://marketplace.upbound.io/).
+Replace `readme.md` with a Markdown file of your choice to be used as a detailed README for this Provider.

 By default, the top-level README.md in the GitHub repo may be used.